open-company/open-company-auth/README.md

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 8 JRE is needed to run Clojure
 * [Leiningen](https://github.com/technomancy/leiningen) - Clojure's build and dependency management tool

+#### Java

-Chances are your system already has Java 8 installed.
+Chances are your system already has Java 8+ installed.
 You can verify this with:

 ```console
 java -version
 ```

-If you do not have Java 8 [download it](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.
+If you do not have Java 8+ [download it](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.

+#### Leiningen

 Leiningen is easy to install: